opnfv/barometer/docs/release/userguide/feature.userguide.rst

 * *Open vSwitch PMD stats*: An aplication that retrieves PMD stats from OVS.
 It is run through exec plugin.

-**Plugins included in the Danube release:**
+**Plugins and application included in the Euphorate release:**

+* virt plugin
+* aodh plugin
+* gnocchi plugin
+* Intel RDT plugin
-* Hugepages
+* SNMP agent plugin
+* Open vSwitch stats plugin
-* Open vSwitch Events
+* Open vSwitch PMD stats application
-* Ceilometer
-* Mcelog

-collectd capabilities and usage
+Collectd capabilities and usage
 ------------------------------------
 ..
 Describe the specific capabilities and usage for <XYZ> feature.
 ..
 Provide enough information that a user will be able to operate the feature on a deployed scenario.

-.. note:: Plugins included in the OPNFV D release will be built-in to the fuel plugin and available in the /opt/opnfv directory on the fuel master.
-You don't need to clone the barometer/collectd repos to use these, but you can configure them as shown in the examples below.
+.. note:: Plugins included in the OPNFV E release will be built-in for Apex integration and can be configured as shown in the examples below.

  The collectd plugins in OPNFV are configured with reasonable defaults, but can be overridden.